Candidate Set Re-ranking for Composed Image Retrieval with Dual Multi-modal Encoder: Experiments

 \subsection{Inference Time}

 One obvious limitation of our method is the inference time of the re-ranking model, as it requires exhaustive pairing of the query and top-$K$ candidates.
 Several factors contribute to the case, including the size of the validation/test split of the dataset, choice of $K$, as well as the general length of the input text, which affects the efficiency of the attention layers within the transformer.
-We observe that compared to a traditional vector distancing-based method, \eg our filtering model, the inference time of the re-ranking step is increased by approximately 8 times on Fashion-IQ and 35 times on CIRR.
-Qualitatively, it takes around 9 minutes (resp.
-7 minutes) for inference on the validation split of Fashion-IQ (resp.
-CIRR).
-We note that our focus of this work is on achieving higher performance through model architectural design and better use of input information, and is not optimized towards \eg industrial applications.
-Meanwhile, the additional cost results in a significant increase in performance --- around 5\% in average Recall compared to the filtering results (\tabref{tab:fashion} and \tabref{tab:cirr}).
+We observe that compared to a traditional vector distancing-based method, in this case, our filtering model, the inference time of the re-ranking step is increased by approximately eight times on Fashion-IQ and 35 times on CIRR.
+Qualitatively, with our default choices of $K$ in Tables~\ref{tab:main2-fashion} and \ref{tab:main2-cirr}, it takes around 0.10 seconds to infer on a query for Fashion-IQ and 0.11 seconds for CIRR, which amounts to approximately 10 and 7.5 minutes for the validation split of the two datasets respectively.
+See~\secref{sec:append-inference-time-vs-k} for a detailed analysis on inference time \textit{vs.} the choice of $K$.

+We note that our focus of this work is on achieving higher performance through model architectural design and better use of input information, and is not optimized for applications where processing speed is more important than retrieval accuracy.
+This is in line with most existing work on vision-and-language, such as BLIP~\citep{li2022blip}, where the task of image-text retrieval is also studied in a non real-time fashion.
+We point out that the additional cost results in a significant increase in performance --- around 5\% absolute in average Recall compared to the pre-filtered results (Tables~\ref{tab:main2-fashion} and \ref{tab:main2-cirr}, between the last two rows).